PinoyBloon/CRUD-app/README.md

 ## How to use

-Fork then Clone this repo to use, or just download the ZIP file from Code dropdown (the green button)
+Fork then Clone this repo to use, or just download the ZIP file from Code dropdown.

 After that, open the folder in VSCode, open your terminal and type this: